Amazon Best-Selling Book “Reasons To Vote Democrat” Is Completely Blank

 The current best-selling book on Amazon is titled “Reasons to Vote Democrat: A Comprehensive Guide” but does not actually contain any reasons.
-The entirety of the book’s 266 pages of text is blank.
+The entirety of the book’s 266 pages of text are blank.

 In what can only be described as an epic troll, Michael J. Knowles’ tongue-in-cheek commentary that there are no reasons to vote Democrat climbed to the top of Amazon’s best-seller list and has garnered over 1,200 five-star reviews.
 Amazon Customers praised the book.

-Some made no secret that the book contains nothing but blank pages and praised it anyway.
+Some made no secret that the book contains nothing but blank pages, and praised it anyway.

 Others took an even more sarcastic approach.